 - SAF Instant Yeast – my recommended type and brand of yeast or alternately, standard Active Dry Yeast (see the next section for yeast options and alternatives)

-- Instant read thermometer - this is the instant thermometer I use in my kitchen!
-It's so useful for checking the temperature of your yeast proofing water, as well as the internal temperature of baked bread, to be sure it's really done.
-You'll find a dozen other uses for it in your kitchen ,as well.
+- Instant read thermometer – An instant thermometer is so useful for checking the temperature of your yeast proofing water, as well as the internal temperature of baked bread, to be sure it’s really done.
+You’ll find a dozen other uses for it in your kitchen, as well.

 - Stand mixer with kneading hook – obviously, people where making bread long before stand mixers showed up in kitchens, but if you are serious about regular bread making, you will be thankful for this wonderful tool!
 You can certainly make bread in a large bowl, a spoon and lots of elbow grease.